Self-Sabotage: Why We Do It & How to Stop

 Types of Self-Sabotage

-Self-defeating behavior comes in many forms, often creeping into different aspects of life without us realising it.
+Self-sabotage can take many forms, often creeping into different aspects of life without us realising it.
 Here are the most common types of self-sabotage and how they hold us back:

 1️⃣ Procrastination 🕒